 a) Open burning of rice stubble in the field

 Open burning is frequently seen as the most efficient and cheapest technique for getting rid of rice residue after harvest.
 It takes little labour and no additional equipment or techniques such as composting or integration into the soil.
 After harvesting, farmers frequently burn rice straw to prepare the land for the following planting season.
 It provides a quick method of preparing the soil for sowing that does not require any further mechanical operations.
 Rice cultivation generates a great amount of rice straw, and open burning may appear to be an easy way to dispose of it fast.
 Burning rice straw emits significant amounts of CO2 gas, contributing to the greenhouse effect and negatively impacting the environment.
 Rice straw burning depletes nutrients, requiring farmers to supplement with more fertilizers and nutrients, adding to the cost load.
-Using this management strategy results in the depletion of various nutrients from the soil such as phosphorus pentoxide 2.3 kg/tonne, nitrogen 7 kg/tonne, potassium oxide 17.5 kg/tonne, magnesium 2 kg/tonne and calcium 3.5 kg/tonne.
+Using this management strategy results in the depletion of various nutrients from the soil such as phosphorus pentoxide 2.3 kg/ton, nitrogen 7 kg/ton, potassium oxide 17.5 kg/ton, magnesium 2 kg/ton and calcium 3.5 kg/ton.

 b) Incorporation of rice straw in the field